-The following productions are defined in ITU-T Rec.
-X.680 | ISO/IEC 8824-1 and are used in this Recommendation | International Standard:
+The following productions are defined in Rec.
+ITU-T X.680 | ISO/IEC 8824-1 and are used in this Recommendation | International Standard:

-Type
+Type Value ValueSet

-The following productions are defined in ITU-T Rec.
-X.681 | ISO/IEC 8824-2 and are used in this Recommendation | International Standard:
+The following productions are defined in Rec.
+ITU-T X.681 | ISO/IEC 8824-2 and are used in this Recommendation | International Standard:

-DefinedObjectClass

-DefinedObjectSet

-ObjectSet
+DefinedObjectClass DefinedObjectSet Object ObjectSet

-The following productions are defined in ITU-T Rec.
-X.683 | ISO/IEC 8824-4 and are used in this Recommendation | International Standard:
+The following production is defined in Rec.
+ITU-T X.683 | ISO/IEC 8824-4 and is used in this Recommendation | International Standard: